apt update -y && apt install net-tools -y

 -p -> It shows the PID and the listener's process name.

-Below is the description of the important columns which you should know.
+Below is the description of the important columns that you should know.

 Enter the following command to get a list of all listening ports with ss: